DuncanLHS/RRFPostProcessor/README.md

-# First attempt at a RepRap Firmware post-processor for Fusion 360 FFF.
+RepRap Firmware post-processor for Fusion 360 FFF.

 All previous start and end scripts stored in slicer should be moved to start.g and stop.g in RRF firmware.